rakoo/httpfile/README.md

     empty)
 - The Content-Length Header must be set to the file's length (if less, it will be truncated)
-- The Content-Type Header must be set to the file's content type
+- The Content-Type Header must be set to the file's content type (not checked for the moment)

 The response will be a 201 on success, with the Date set to the file's timestamp and the Location header set to the path to be used for